kaist-amsg/LocalTransform/README.md

 ## Demo and human benchmark results
 See `Synthesis.ipynb` for running instructions and expected output.
 Human benchmark results is also shown at the end of the notebook.<br>
-It takes approximately 0.5 second to predict a product from a set of given reactants.

 ## Publication